msgoat/cxp-sam-get-hello-java-rest/README.md

-# cxp-sam-get-hello-java iteration 0
+# cxp-sam-get-hello-java-rest iteration 0

-This is the first iteration of a Hello World sample demonstrating the development of Lambda functions with AWS SAM
+This is the first iteration of a Hello World sample demonstrating the development of Lambda functions with AWS SAM using a REST API.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.